shrunk-scott/lightning/README.md

 ### Important Notes

-- The ESP8266's WiFi is disturbing the AS3935 detector, and reducing the quality of lightning detection up to a point where lightnings cannot be detected at all. **Make sure there is sufficient space between both boards!** There should be at least 10 cm between the WiFi antenna and the detector coil.
+- The ESP8266's WiFi is disturbing the AS3935 detector, and reducing the quality of lightning detection up to a point where lightning cannot be detected at all. **Make sure there is sufficient space between both boards!** There should be at least 10 cm between the WiFi antenna and the detector coil.
 The more space, the better.

 * Some manufacturers of the lightning detector print a calibration value on the package.
 As Kaminari calibrates the detector automatically, the calibration value is not needed.

 * Some AS3935 boards are equipped with non-standard parts in the antenna RC, and thus cannot be tuned to the recommended frequency of 500 kHz.
 If you're lucky, it is still within the required tolerance of ±3.5%.
 Those boards can be used, but may give inferior results.
-It is not a fault of Kaminari if the exact frequency is missed.
-(I got multiple reports about CJMCU boards having this issue, and can confirm it with my own board of this brand.)

 ### Firmware